 - A login page will appear on the webpage and ask you for the username and the password.
 (Default Username: root Default Password: root)

-- After log into the control panel, please go to the Status Tab then “Miner Configuration” tab.
-Here, please fill out your mining pool information.
-Example: Pool 1 Pool1 worker: worker’s name from your mining pool account Pool1 password: worker’s password from your mining pool account If you have multiple pools you want to mine, you can add pool 2 and pool3 AntMiner Network Setting (LAN)
+- After log into the control panel, go to the Status Tab, then “Miner Configuration” tab.
+Here, fill in your mining pool information.
+Example: Pool 1 Pool1 worker: worker’s name from your mining pool account Pool1 password: worker’s password from your mining pool account.
+If you have multiple pools you want to mine, you can add pool 2 and pool3 AntMiner Network Setting (LAN).

-- By DEFAULT, it should be already set as “DHCP Client” mode, but if it wasn’t for some reasons, please change it like the above picture.
-Then hit “Switch protocol” button, wait for the screen to refresh, then hit “Save & Apply” at the bottom.
+- By default, it should be already set as “DHCP Client” mode, but if it isn’t for some reasons, change it like the above picture.
+Then hit “Switch protocol” button, wait for the screen to refresh, then click “Save & Apply” at the bottom.
 Wait till the update completes.
 (Updating may take 1 – 2 minutes.
-If it hangs, try again)
+If it gets stuck , try again.)

-- If you decide to change the AntMiner’s IP address, Please Write It Down & DO NOT FORGET it.
+- If you decide to change the AntMiner’s IP address, WRITE IT DOWN & DO NOT FORGET it.
 If you forget the IP address, you will not be able to access AntMiner again.

-- Even though the AntMiner supports built-in Wi-Fi mining, to get the best out of the miner while running Wi-Fi at home, we don’t suggest you using wifi for mining because of the unstable of wifi mining.
+- Even though the AntMiner supports built-in Wi-Fi mining, to get the best out of the miner while running Wi-Fi at home, it is not recommended to use wifi mining if your network is unstable.